April 10, 837 – Halley's Comet made its closest approach to Earth at a distance equal to 3.2 million miles.

 April 10, 1864 – During the Civil War, skirmishes were fought at Prairie D’Ane, Ark.; and in the vicinity of Cypress Swamp, Tenn.
 Federal reconnaissance was conducted to Dedmon’s Trace, Ga.
 Federal forces withdrew from Pleasant Hill, La. to Grand Ecore, La., ending any further advance of the Red River Campaign.

 April 10, 1865 – During the Civil War, skirmishes were fought at Benton and Lowndesborough, Ala.

 April 10, 1865 – During the Civil War, a day after his surrender to Union forces, Confederate General Robert E. Lee addressed his troops for the last time at Appomattox, Va.
 This closed the book on one of the most remarkable armies in history.
 The Army of Northern Virginia had fought against long odds for four years and won most of the battles in which it engaged the Union’s Army of the Potomac.

-April 10, 1897 – Pro Baseball Hall of Fame right fielder Ross Youngs was born in Shiner, Texas.
+April 10, 1897 – National Baseball Hall of Fame right fielder Ross Youngs was born in Shiner, Texas.
 He would go on to play his entire career for the New York Giants.
 He was inducted into the Hall of Fame in 1972.

 April 10, 1904 – British mystic Aleister Crowley transcribed the third and final chapter of “The Book of the Law.”